analyzethis1/ML-Project-1/README.md

 ## 💻 Contributing

-Interested in contributing to ML-Project-1?
+Interested in contributing to PropertyPulse?
 Please contact the repository owner for collaboration opportunities.

 ## 🛟 Help & Questions